petrhanak/webpack-server-build-demo/webpackBuildTools/README.md

 # Webpack build middleware

-simplifies using webpack builds on server with single middleware, inspirations taken from article [Don't use nodemon by Kevin Simple](https://medium.com/@kevinsimper/dont-use-nodemon-there-are-better-ways-fc016b50b45e)
+simplifies using webpack builds on server with single middleware, inspiration taken from article [Don't use nodemon by Kevin Simple](https://medium.com/@kevinsimper/dont-use-nodemon-there-are-better-ways-fc016b50b45e)

 ## Features
 - **hot reload** - server is updated within few miliseconds
 - **serving assets** - with `dev-middleware` on development and `serve-static` on production
+- **less hacky** - no need for `babel-register`, `webpack-isomorphic-tools`
+- **full webpack power** - files are transpilled with webpack which means you can use css modules and all fancy stuff like `import template from './layout.pug'`
 - **production ready** - after some testing it should be reliable solution

 ## Setup